Skip to main content

 prepend-path LD_LIBRARY_PATH ${topdir}/lib

-export MODULEPATH=${MODULEPATH}:/workspaces/linux/src/modulefiles
+export MODULEPATH=${MODULEPATH}:/workspaces/linux/hpc/modulefiles

 Now we can test our module: